synadia-io/control-plane/README.md

 ## Config Generation

-The `generate-config.sh` script can do the heavy lifting to populate values for your Helix deployment.
+The `generate-config.sh` script can do much of the heavy lifting to populate values for your Helix deployment.

-This is intended to be run in an existing NSC environment.
-The script can assist in setting up a fresh NSC environment, but it attempts to pull necessary creds and signing keys from your current environment.
+This script is intended to be run in a provisioned NSC environment.
+It can assist in setting up NSC from scratch, but always first attempts to pull creds and signing keys from an existing configuration.

 Most prompts will provide a default value in parenthesis.
 Empty input will select the default value.

-The `Encryption Key URL` supports AWS KMS, Azure KeyVault, GCP Cloud KMS, Hashicorp Vault, and base64 formatted links.
+The `Encryption Key URL` supports AWS KMS, Azure KeyVault, GCP Cloud KMS, Hashicorp Vault, and base64 formatted URLs.

 ## Helm

 ### Generate Helix Configuration

-The `--helm` flag will prompt the script to generate two Helm values files.
+The `--helm` flag will prompt the script to generate two Helm values files

-`helix.json` will contain the Helix configuration file, formatted as Helm values.
+`helix.json` will contain the Helix configuration file, formatted as Helm values

-`helix-secrets.json` will contain sensitive Helm values used for populating Kubernetes secrets.
+`helix-secrets.json` will contain sensitive Helm values for populating Kubernetes secrets

 ```
 ./generate-config.sh --helm